Winifred Harper: Personal life

-On November 8, 1908, she married Theodore Acland Harper (1871-1942), born into a prominent New Zealand family.
-Theodore Acland Harper's grandfather, Henry John Chitty Harper, was the first Bishop of Christchurch, his father, Leonard Harper, was the first president of the New Zealand Alpine Club.
+On November 8, 1908, she married Theodore Acland Harper (1871–1942), born into a prominent New Zealand family.
+Theodore Acland Harper's grandfather, Henry John Chitty Harper, was the first Bishop of Christchurch; his father, Leonard Harper, was a member of the New Zealand House of Representatives.
 Winifred Harper lived in England, Siberia (1908), Central America (1909) and Alaska (1910), following her husband's mining jobs.

 They moved to Oregon in 1912 and lived at 625 Hoyt Street, Portland, Oregon.
 With her husband, they founded the "Uncle Toby's Storyhouse" at Camp Namanu, part of the Portland Area Council of Camp Fire.

 She died in Portland, Oregon on July 5, 1933.